 The Company's 2018 Employee Stock Purchase Plan (the "ESPP") was adopted by the Board on June 1, 2018 and approved by stockholders on June 7, 2018 and became effective upon the effectiveness of the Company's Registration Statement on Form S-1.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423(b) of the Code.
 The ESPP initially reserves and authorizes the issuance of up to a total of 223,200 shares of common stock to participating employees.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2019 and each January 1 thereafter through January 1,

-2028, by the least of (i) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31; (ii) 1,115,700 shares or (iii) such number of shares as determined by the ESPP administrator (the "ESPP Evergreen").
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2019 and each January 1 thereafter through January 1, 2028, by the least of (i) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31; (ii) 1,115,700 shares or (iii) such number of shares as determined by the ESPP administrator (the "ESPP Evergreen").
 The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.

-During the years ended December 31, 2020 and 2019, the Company issued 13,425 and 1,671 shares, respectively of common stock.
-The total number of shares of common stock that may be issued under the ESPP was 762,900 shares as of December 31, 2020, of which 762,900 shares remained available for future grant, and which does not include the shares added to the ESPP reserve on January 1, 2021 as a result of the ESPP Evergreen for the year ended December 31, 2020.
+During the years ended December 31, 2021 and 2020, the Company issued 27,580 and 13,425 shares, respectively of common stock.
+The total number of shares of common stock available for future grant was 1,151,010 as of December 31, 2021, which does not include the shares added to the ESPP reserve on January 1, 2022 as a result of the ESPP Evergreen for the year ended December 31, 2021.